 Figure 1.
 M09 observations of methane near the Syrtis Major volcanic district where methane appears notably localized (A, B1, and B2) in northern summer Ls 155º.
 Adapted from M09.

 If true, these results suggest that methane is not just slowly leaking out from discrete regions, but that there must also be large intermittent releases from specific areas.
 The emission flux for the largest methane plume was estimated to be ≥0.63 kg s-1, generating a mean mixing ratio of ~33 ppbv close to the Syrtis Major volcanic area (approximately 8,000,000 km2) with a peak mixing ratio of ~45 ppbv during northern summer, and very low methane outside that area.
 Distributed over the whole planet, it is equivalent to a global average mixing ratio of ~2 ppbv.
+The volume of this emission could rise up to 57,000 tons per year.
 Together with other detections, M09 estimated a global average of ~6 ppbv.
 Observations of the following year found a global mixing ratio of ~3 ppbv from which Mumma concluded that the lifetime of atmospheric methane had to be less than ~4 Earth years.

 Methane measurements at later seasons [Villanueva et al., 2013] were generally smaller than the plume values reported by M09.
 The temporal variability could indicate seasonal variations in the source strength, an intermittent source of methane or extremely rapid destruction of methane through non-photochemical processes.